Instance details

 Public access whitelist: Public access is disabled by default.

-When you enable public access, the whitelist configuration option appears.
+After you enable public access, the whitelist configuration option appears.

 Click Public access whitelist to add, delete, or edit entries.
 If you try to leave the page with unsaved changes, a confirmation prompt appears.
 Your changes are lost if you exit.

-Add to whitelist: Enter IP addresses, separated by commas.
-You can enter individual IP addresses (for example, 192.168.0.1) or IP address ranges in CIDR notation (for example, 192.168.0.0/24).
+Add to whitelist: Enter IP addresses separated by commas.
+You can specify individual IP addresses (for example, 192.168.0.1) or CIDR ranges (for example, 192.168.0.0/24).
 After entering the addresses, click Save.

 On the API endpoints tab, click API domain name to copy the domain name.